pourmalek/CovidLongitudinalwithSRIV/README.md

 <br/><br/>

-The [`CovidLongitudinal`](https://github.com/pourmalek/CovidLongitudinal) repository compares predictions of periodically updated international COVID-19 pandemic models with official reports of the countries to the World Health Organization.
+The [`CovidLongitudinal`](https://github.com/pourmalek/CovidLongitudinal) repository compares predictions of periodically updated international COVID-19 pandemic models with official reports of the countries to the World Health Organization, for the [`Global level and WHO Regions`], [`Canada and its provinces`], and [`Iran`].

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++